-Under Pennsylvania forfeiture law, the Government can ask to seize the property it claims was used for crime or purchased with ill-gotten gains.
-Forfeiture law has become a ubiquitous part of the “War on Drugs.”
-Typically, the Government files a forfeiture action to take the home, car, or cash reserves of someone convicted of a drug offense.
+Under Pennsylvania forfeiture law, the Government can ask to seize property and other assets it claims were used in the commission of a crime or purchased with ill-gotten gains.
+Forfeiture law has become a ubiquitous and controversial part of the “War on Drugs.”
+Typically, the Government files a forfeiture action to take the home, car, jewelry, cash reserves, and other assets of someone convicted of a drug offense.
 Although forfeiture actions are related to criminal cases, they are technically civil in nature — meaning that the Government’s burden of proof is lower and it is easier for the state to win.

 In recent years, asset forfeiture has been expanding in suburban Pennsylvania.
 From 2012 to 2017, Berks County had the highest forfeiture per capita in the state.